CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 This workshop covers the steps required to install and use an **automatic speech recognition** system, to obtain a transcription for an un-transcribed audio file.

-We will use **Elpis**, a collection of small tools which will help us to prepare our language data in the format required to use a speech recognition tool called **Kaldi**.
+We will use 'Elpis', a collection of small tools which will help us to prepare our language data in the format required to use a speech recognition tool called 'Kaldi'.
 Elpis is a wrapper, or interface, to Kaldi.

-Please refer to the glossary for more information about particular terms used in the workshop, and let us know if there are other terms which need to be explained.
+Please refer to the *Glossary* for more information about particular terms used in the workshop, and let us know if there are other terms which need to be explained.

 **EEEEK… What to do if you run into a problem?**
-First, check the Questions document.
+First, check the *Questions* document.
 As we find answers to common problems, we will add information to this doc.
 If your problem is not described, please add it and let us know.

 ## Contents of this document